matthias-hagenauer/DL4NLP/README.md

 ## 📚 Related Work
 - [A Survey on Model Compression for Large Language Models](https://arxiv.org/abs/2307.03172)

-These resources provide background on the motivation, methods, and trade-offs in compressing LLMs.
+These resources provide background on the motivation, methods, and trade-offs in compressing.

 ---